-- Many producers believe that marketing is the key to higher profits. - This is somewhat true, but more important factors are managing costs and production over which you have more control. - Production is important higher production helps when prices are low (wheat in 2016). - Cost management is also important. - Machinery costs are very important.
+- Many producers believe that marketing is the key to higher profits. - While this is true to some degree, a more important factor is managing costs and production. - Production is important higher production helps when prices are low.
+And there is some control over it. - Cost management is more important. - Machinery costs are very important.
 But also other costs, including seed, fertilizer, chemicals, labor.
-You have some control over these costs.